NijatAghali/House-Price-Prediction/README.md

 ------
 * Pandas, numpy, scipy matplotlib, seaborn, sklearn

-Accuracy with default parameters was 89 while it was up to 91 with tuning.
+Accuracy with default parameters was 0.89 while it was up to 0.91 with hyperparameter tuning.XGBoost algorithm is applied to the data.